crazyyy/wp-framework/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.4.1: Fixed issue with bulk editing on the posts and pages edit screen - a recommended update for all
+* 3.7.0: Two new features have been added: caches can now be automatically preloaded after purging, and premium users can inspect which plugins are causing slow queries, a lot of fixes and tweaks - a recommended update for all